A Changed Focus with Medico-legal Consulting

-We will ensure the availability of timely appointments for insurer, employer and legal referrals where the opinion of our doctors is sought jointly by the parties to a dispute or to jointly explore compensation entitlements and impairment ratings.
+We will ensure the availability of timely appointments for insurer, employer and legal referrals where the opinion of our doctors is sought jointly by the parties to a dispute or to jointly explore compensation entitlements, work capacity and impairment ratings.
 We call such assessments “Jointly-Appointed Independent Medical Assessments”.

 “Standard” Independent Medico-legal Assessments (IME’s)